microsoft/advanced-formula-environment/README.md

 - Create collections of named functions called modules that are defined as code and stored as part of the Workbook.
 - Quickly import LAMBDA modules directly from GitHub gists.

 The advanced formula environment (AFE) works in Excel for Desktop, Web, and Mac, without installing any additional software.
 All you need to do to get started is get the add-in from the Office store: https://aka.ms/get-afe.
+Once installed, you can find AFE under the Formulas tab in Excel.

 The Microsoft Garage is an outlet for experimental projects for you to try.
 Learn more at https://garage.microsoft.com.